changeworld/azure-docs.pl-pl/articles/cognitive-services/Speech-Service/includes/quickstarts/from-microphone/header.md

 ---
-title: 'Szybki Start: Rozpoznawanie mowy z mikrofonu — usługa mowy'
+title: 'Quickstart: Recognize speech from a microphone - Speech Service'
 titleSuffix: Azure Cognitive Services
-description: TBD
+description: do ustalenia
 services: cognitive-services
 author: erhopf
 manager: nitinme
 ms.service: cognitive-services
 ms.subservice: speech-service
 ms.topic: quickstart
-ms.date: 11/07/2019
+ms.date: 11/20/2019
 ms.author: erhopf
-ms.openlocfilehash: f3f28cdd8c3c77a5cde2ead86c49b41d54bab5d7
+ms.openlocfilehash: 561acc798df475b9cb7f451163016b1b6abe83cf
-ms.sourcegitcommit: 39da2d9675c3a2ac54ddc164da4568cf341ddecf
+ms.sourcegitcommit: 4c831e768bb43e232de9738b363063590faa0472
 ms.translationtype: MT
 ms.contentlocale: pl-PL
-ms.lasthandoff: 11/12/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "73961177"
+ms.locfileid: "74451608"
 ---
-W tym przewodniku szybki start użyjesz [zestawu Speech SDK](~/articles/cognitive-services/speech-service/speech-sdk.md) do interaktywnego rozpoznawania mowy z danych audio przechwytywanych z mikrofonu.
-Po spełnieniu kilku wymagań wstępnych, rozpoznawanie mowy z mikrofonu obejmuje tylko cztery kroki:
+In this quickstart, you'll use the [Speech SDK](~/articles/cognitive-services/speech-service/speech-sdk.md) to interactively recognize speech from a microphone input, and get the text transcription from captured audio.
+It's easy to integrate this feature into your apps or and devices for common recognition tasks, such as transcribing conversations.
+It can also be used for more complex integrations, like using the Bot Framework with the Speech SDK to build voice assistants.

+After satisfying a few prerequisites, recognizing speech from a microphone only takes four steps:

 > [!div class="checklist"]
-> * Utwórz obiekt `SpeechConfig` z klucza subskrypcji i regionu.
+> * Create a `SpeechConfig` object from your subscription key and region.
-> * Utwórz obiekt `SpeechRecognizer` przy użyciu obiektu `SpeechConfig` z powyższych.
+> * Create a `SpeechRecognizer` object using the `SpeechConfig` object from above.
-> * Przy użyciu obiektu `SpeechRecognizer` Rozpocznij proces rozpoznawania dla jednego wypowiedź.
+> * Using the `SpeechRecognizer` object, start the recognition process for a single utterance.
-> * Zbadaj zwróconą `SpeechRecognitionResult`.
+> * Inspect the `SpeechRecognitionResult` returned.